 From what I observed, fireworks focus on powerful feelings and amplifying them to hit people harder and longer - feelings of freedom, wonder, spontaneity, and even power.
 Firing them for whole communities also spreads those feelings to many people.

-Then I remembered good writing and good fireworks are, to me, are basically the same.
+Then I remembered good writing and good fireworks are, to me, basically the same.
 Aren’t those two traits, amplifying and sharing powerful emotions, already key traits of strong writing?
 That’s why thousands of people read fantasy novels like Game of Thrones - it’s sharing those same powerful emotions with lots of people.

 The writing I enjoyed most started with a powerful feeling, and the arguments and research came after.
 As logical as others have called me, my favorite writing from myself or others was always about self-expression as well as learning.